 - Often narrow with little flat glen floor, strongly enclosed by steep hill slopes of the adjacent Steep Ridges and Hills and Highland Summits. - Steep glen sides often patterned with rocky outcrops, boulders and screes but also extensively forested, particularly on lower slopes. - Tributary burns and rivers cut deep gullies into slopes and many feature waterfalls and cascades, pools and rocky outcrops. - Walled pastures sometimes occasionally occurring on lower (usually south facing) slopes.
-Heather covers better drained areas and bright green flushes appear at spring lines on hill slopes. - Some glens covered with extensive coniferous forestry. - Notable ancient and semi-ancient woodlands of oak and birch in some glens, Natural regeneration of scrub woodland where grazing has declined as in the Luss Glens. - Relict wood pasture and Caledonian pine woodlands evident in some areas, - Scattered trees and native woodland trace the edges of burns. - Sparsely settled but with some isolated farms in lower reaches of glens, these often south-facing. - Significant cultural features in more open glens, including shielings and abandoned field systems. - Areas of crofting evident on some lower slopes. - Some important historic strategic routes for communications and accommodate key road and rail links today for example. - Classic views channelled up and down the Glens, with steep side slopes framing landscapes that lie beyond them.
+Heather covers better drained areas and bright green flushes appear at spring lines on hill slopes. - Some glens covered with extensive coniferous forestry. - Notable ancient and semi-ancient woodlands of oak and birch in some glens, Natural regeneration of scrub woodland where grazing has declined as in the Luss Glens. - Relict wood pasture and Caledonian pine woodlands evident in some areas, - Scattered trees and native woodland trace the edges of burns. - Sparsely settled but with some isolated farms in lower reaches of glens, these often south-facing. - Significant cultural features in more open glens, including shielings and abandoned field systems. - Areas of crofting evident on some lower slopes. - Some important historic strategic routes for communications and accommodate key road and rail links today for example.

+• Classic views channelled up and down the Glens, with steep side slopes framing landscapes that lie beyond them.

-The scheme is located in a rural area on the A82, approximately 1.3km north of Inverarnan and 8km southwest of the settlement of Crianlarich.
-Residential use is limited, with only one residential property identified within 300m of the scheme.
-The property is located 200m south of the bridge and scattered trees provide some screening to the scheme.
-The West Highland Railway Line is located approximately 260m to the west of the scheme.
+The scheme is located in a rural area on the A82, approximately 5km southwest of the settlement of Crianlarich.
+Residential use is limited, with the closest property being located approximately 500m from the scheme.
+A railway line is located approximately 190m to the north of the scheme.
 Other forms of land use are limited, given its rural location.
-Within the wider area, the scheme extent is surrounded by mountain peaks, and a campsite and cottages are located in Inverarnan.
-The land cover surrounding the bridge is dominated by broadleaved deciduous woodland alongside grassland, bracken fields and heathland.
+Within the wider area, the scheme extent is surrounded by mountain peaks.
+A campsite and cottages are located in Inverarnan, approximately 1.6km to the south.
+The land cover surrounding the bridge is dominated by broadleaved deciduous woodland, grassland and bracken.
 The landscape with its hills, mountains and waterfalls is likely to attract tourists and outdoor recreationists (Scotland's Environment).